CalebDepatie/dotfiles/readme.md

 [![TODOs][todos-badge]][todos]

+I've changed this repo a bit, this branch contains the dots for my EndeavourOS based build on my laptop, with the main branch still containing the dots for my desktop BedrockLinux based machine.

+---

 This repo contains my personal dotfiles and a WIP installer for both the dotfiles and my normal dev environment.

 The installer is written in Python and use Curses to provide a fairly simple interactive UI to guide you through installation.